Former NYC mayor Bloomberg gives $1M for Anchorage art space

 ANCHORAGE, Alaska (AP) — Former New York City Mayor Michael Bloomberg is awarding a $1 million grant to Anchorage to convert an empty downtown building into a workspace for artists and designers.

-The Anchorage Daily News reports Bloomberg joined Anchorage Mayor Ethan Berkowitz to announced Wednesday the first winner of the 2018 Public Art Challenge.
+Bloomberg joined Anchorage Mayor Ethan Berkowitz to announced Wednesday the first winner of the 2018 Public Art Challenge, the Anchorage Daily News reported .

-Bloomberg says the project aims to encourage the creation of public art, which helps cities attract and retain business as well as create a more enjoyable environment for residents.
+The project aims to encourage the creation of public art, which helps cities attract and retain business as well as create a more enjoyable environment for residents, Bloomberg said.

-Anchorage Museum director Julie Decker says the workspace will be known as the SEED Lab — Solutions for Energy and Equity through Design.
+“We have a saying at Bloomberg Philanthropies that culture brings capital faster than capital brings culture,” Bloomberg said.

 Most Read Nation & World Stories